HomeOnMars/projektoOmnijo/OmniCentro/Lingvo.md

     leaving only 'them (singular)' alone);
   - `hi` now means 'he' (third person who is male);
   - `ŝi` remains meaning 'she' (third person who is female).
+  - It is encouraged to use `li` in scenarios where sex is unknown/unspecified/explicitly-required-to-be-irrelevant, such as workplaces.
+    Consider using `hi`/`ŝi` in most other situations, especially in causal conversations or romance novels to perserve information.
+    This is more of a guideline than a rule.
 - All nouns are now gender-neutral by default, unless added surfix `-in-` for female and `-iĉ-` for male.
   - E.g., `viro` is replaced by `viriĉo` for man,